Partnerships for Doctoral Training

 All NRP DTP students undertake a workplace placement or internship during their four year programme.
 This is designed to provide students with direct experience of working in a professional environment.
 Students have completed internships in a variety of workplaces, gaining experience of policymaking, teaching and the media amongst others.

 The EnvEast Doctoral Training Partnership (DTP) is funded by the Natural Environment Research Council (NERC).
 The DTP enables our PGR students to work on cutting edge research in the broad area of environmental science, at the same time as developing professional, technical and personal skills through a programme of enhanced multidisciplinary training opportunities.
-Led by our globally renowned School of Environmental Sciences, the partnership also includes the Universities of Essex, Kent and Plymouth, and 11 leading research centres such as the British Antarctic Survey, Marine Biological Association and Plymouth Marine Laboratory, and another 10 contributing partner organisations including the RSPB and the Forestry Commission.
+Led by our globally renowned School of Environmental Sciences, the partnership also includes the Universities of Essex and Kent, and 11 leading research centres such as the British Antarctic Survey, Marine Biological Association and Plymouth Marine Laboratory, and another 10 contributing partner organisations including the RSPB and the Forestry Commission.

-Undertaking an EnvEast DTP PhD studentship provides a gateway for our research students to make an impact on the major challenges facing contemporary society as well as their own career.
-EnvEast DTP and the Cambridge University Earth Systems Science (ESS) DTP have an alliance known as CEEDA (Cambridge-EnvEast Doctoral Alliance), which enhances the training and networking opportunities for our research students through joint events and symposia.
+EnvEast, ARIES, and the Cambridge University Earth Systems Science (ESS) DTP have an alliance known as CEEDA (Cambridge-EnvEast Doctoral Alliance), which enhances the training and networking opportunities for our research students through joint events and symposia.

 The Next-Generation Unmanned System Science (NexUSS) Centre for Doctoral Training (CDT) is funded by the Natural Environment Research Council (NERC) and the Engineering and Physical Sciences Research Council (EPSRC).
 The CDT Is a consortium led by the University of Southampton alongside five other partners - the British Antarctic Survey, Heriot-Watt University (Edinburgh), National Oceanography Centre, Scottish Association for Marine Science and UEA, the only UK University to own and operate its own glider fleet.